tokio-rs/console/README.md

           [env: RUST_LOG=]

-      --linters <LINTERS>...
+  -W, --warn <WARNS>...
-          Enable or disable specific linters.
+          Enable lint warnings.

-          This is a comma-separated list of linters to enable or disable.
+          This is a comma-separated list of warnings to enable.

-          Each linter is specified by its name, which is one of:
+          Each warning is specified by its name, which is one of:

           * `self-wakes` -- Warns when a task wakes itself more than a certain percentage of its total wakeups.